-Q: What do we drink on the diet?
+Q: What should I drink on a Paleo diet?

-Can I only drink water, water w/artificial flavor, Crystal Light?
-Can we drink fruit juice, coffee – how prepared?
+Can I only drink water, or can I have water with artificial flavor like Crystal Light?
+Can we drink fruit juice, coffee, and how can we prepare it?
 How about soda or tea?
-Please let me know because I get really thirsty and I see no reference to liquid [on the site].

 A: Pure, filtered water is king.